 Speed Up PS2 Emulator

 We all want to replay our favorite games from time to time, but sometimes we don't have that retro console any more.
 This is especially true of older consoles, like the PlayStation 2.
 In this case, the only option is to use an emulator.
 Let's say you want to play Metal Gear Solid 3, Snake Eater - or maybe Kingdom Hearts.
 You launch the emulator and get ready and hyped up to relive your childhood memories, but you notice the game runs slower than you remember.
 In most cases you're probably right.
 Emulation programs are always a little inaccurate.
-We can fix it though.
-In the tutorial below, we will show you how to speed up your PlayStation 2 emulator so it's more responsive, and gives you the game play experience you are looking for.
+In the tutorial below, we will show you how to speed up your PlayStation 2 emulator so it's more responsive, and gives you the game play experience you remember.

 Speed Up Your PS2 Emulator

 To speed up your PS2 Emulator, we have to change some settings on the emulator itself.